Skip to content

 Detailed definition

-The estimated market value of the company's long-term debt obligations if they were to be traded or settled at current m...
+The estimated market value of the company's long-term debt obligations if they were traded or settled in the current mar...

 Peer comparison